MeteorElf/FundusExpert/src/eval/README.md

 GMAI-MMBench can be evaluated directly using VLMEvalKit, but manual screening of the fundus image subset may be required.

 ### API Model
-For the evaluation of models that require calling APIs, you can use the API method in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) or use the `src/eval/eval_api` code.
+For the evaluation of models that require calling APIs, you can use the API method in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) or use `run.sh` in `src/eval/eval_api`.

 ## Open-domain Tasks